MKen212/styleguides/html_css_style.md

 - HTML and CSS code must be indented by 2 spaces for each indent level
 - Use ```https://``` for all links to hrefs, images, source files, @imports, etc.
 - Use lowercase for all HTML element names, attributes and attribute values, and for all CSS selectors, properties and property values
+- Use lowercase-with-hyphens for all class names
-- Use camelCase for ID and class names
+- Use camelCase for all ID and name attributes
 - Spaces and new lines should be used to align code within blocks to improve read-ability
 - There should be no trailing whitespace at the end of lines